Take ownership of a file or folder

 An administrator can take ownership of any file on the computer.

-The Everyone group no longer includes the Anonymous Logon group.
+In the Windows Server 2003 family, the Everyone group no longer includes the Anonymous Logon group.